top of page

 It involves the transfer of ownership or rights of a particular item or service in return for something of value, typically money.
 Trade can encompass a wide range of economic activities, such as the import and export of goods, retail sales, wholesale transactions, and commercial transactions.
 It plays a crucial role in the global economy, driving economic growth, creating employment opportunities, and facilitating the flow of goods and services across borders.
 Trade can occur within a local or domestic market, as well as on an international scale, leading to the development of complex networks and systems.
 The noun "trade" represents the fundamental mechanism by which individuals and societies meet their needs and desires by exchanging goods and services with one another.

-Example sentences of trade
+Example sentences containing trade

 1. International trade helps promote economic development and global cooperation.